- Home

 Some of these include…

-To hear first-hand how quickly life can change for someone, you might want to listen to Aaron’s story below.
-Within a month Aaron lost his mum to cancer and his girlfriend walked out on him, and he found himself homeless.
+To hear first-hand how quickly life can change for someone, you might want to watch Aaron’s story below.
+Within a month Aaron lost his mum to cancer, his girlfriend walked out on him, and he found himself homeless.
 For seven years he either stayed with friends or slept rough in a tent, until a £78 Vicar’s Relief Fund (VRF) grant from St Martin in the Fields helped him secure a flat, changing his life for the better.

 To help make VRF grants available for more people experiencing homelessness, so they can secure, and keep, a safe place to live, you can make a donation on the St Martin in the Fields website below.